reluth/grpcserver/README.md

 | **Dockerization**        | Statically linked binaries, lightweight images.  | Requires Java runtime, larger images, JLink option.    |
 | **Error Handling**       | Explicit return values, clear.                   | Exceptions, more verbose, structured error handling.   |

-For a simple demo app, I prefer to use golang for clear error handling, focus on implement RPC server logic and less effort than implement using Java
+For a simple demo app, I prefer to use Golang for clear error handling, a focus on implementing RPC server logic, and less effort than implementing using Java.

-Also the requirement is clear data schema so I use PostgreSQL
+Also, the requirement is a clear data schema, so I use PostgreSQL.

 ### Dockerize and testing
 ![pic 1](doc/pic1.png)